Master of Applied Positive Psychology

 Positive interventions are being brought into schools, workplaces and communities to help people feel good, function better and be more productive – this central focus of the course can benefit you in a wide range of careers and fields.

-Through your education studies, teaching placements and research projects, you will develop strong professional and personal connections with community and industry that will open doors to an outstanding future.
+Through your studies and research projects, you will develop strong professional and personal connections with community and industry that will open doors to an outstanding future.

 This course will prepare you to: